 David then went his way, and Saul returned home.

 27 1David said to himself, “Some day I shall certainly perish at the hands of Saul.
 The best thing for me is to flee to the land of the Philistines; Saul will then give up hunting me throughout the territory of Israel, and I will escape him.”
 2So David and the six hundred men with him went and crossed over to King Achish son of Maoch of Gath.
 3David and his men stayed with Achish in Gath, each man with his family, and David with his two wives, Ahinoam the Jezreelite and Abigail wife of Nabal the Carmelite.
-4And when Saul was told that David had fled to Gath, he did not pursue him any more.
+4And when Saul was told that David had fled to Gath, he did not pursue him anymore.

 5David said to Achish, “If you please, let a place be granted me in one of the country towns where I can live; why should your servant remain with you in the royal city?”
 6At that time Achish granted him Ziklag; that is how Ziklag came to belong to the kings of Judah, as is still the case.
 7The length of time that David lived in Philistine territory was a year and four months.